 Many hypotheses have been forwarded about why instruments are so “gendered” - an unpublished draft of this post considered their pros and cons.
 I’ll stay out of it for now (meanwhile, let me link to Phelps's Iowa thesis for an extended discussion).
 It’s not critical to my point, in any case, which is that

-The rise of women violinists results from an intersection between reduced barriers to entry for women violinists with increased likelihood of having a full-time professional career plus a strong interest among women in this particular instrument.
+The rise of women violinists results from an intersection between: 1) reduced barriers to entry for women violinists, 2) increased likelihood of having a full-time professional career and 3) a strong interest among women in this particular instrument.